There's a lot to love about this recipe.

 It's quick and easy!
 Throw everything in the blender, give it a whirl, and then simmer it on the stove top or in the microwave for 5 minutes.
 Done!
 I don't even bother to peel the peaches.
 The peels disintegrate into the mixture when it cooks and you can't even tell they are there.
 In fact, the peels give the sauce more healthy fiber and a richer color.

-It's relatively low in sugar.
+It's relatively low in sugar and calories.
 There's much less added sugar than in most fruit syrups and sauces.
 If you use ripe, naturally sweet peaches, less sugar is needed.
+It only has 19 calories per 2 tablespoon serving and just 1 Weight Watcher SmartPoint.
+(Complete nutritional information at the bottom of this post.)

 It freezes well.
 That means you can make this up when peaches are in season and most flavorful, freeze it, and enjoy that summer flavor throughout the year.
 (NOTE: Because this is a low-sugar recipe, it is not suitable for water process canning.
 It is not shelf stable safe at room temperature and should be kept refrigerated or frozen.)